Lastik/some-charts/docs/demo/marker-plot/index.md

 category: Demos
 ---

-## Marker-Sin demo

-This page contains description of the Marker Sin demo.
+See the code below for a simple example of Marker Plot visualization.
 Full code of this demo is available on the [Codesandbox.io](https://codesandbox.io/s/some-charts-marker-sin-demo-vith96?file=/src/app/marker-sin-demo/marker-sin-demo.component.ts)

 ```javascript